awslabs/aws-well-architected-labs/content/Reliability/200_Labs/200_Backup_Restore_Failback_Analytics/Failback/_index.md

 In this chapter, we'll see how to move the workload back to the primary region when the primary region is functional again.

-We have three things to consider:
+We have four things to consider:

+* We have data in a DynamoDB table in the backup region that is not in the primary region.
 * We have data in the S3 bucket in the backup region that is not in the primary region.
 * We have infrastructure deployed in the backup region that we don't want to live permanently.
 * Our incoming traffic is still going to the backup region.